Bhattacharya-Lab/PolyFold/README.md

 fold a protein molecule through the satisfaction of spatial constraints derived from a protein's inter-residue distance matrix.

+A detailed user manual of PolyFold is available [here](data/MANUAL.pdf)

 <img src='Assets/gd.gif' width='100%'/>
 <p align='center'>
 <em>PolyFold optimizes the CASP target T0864 in real-time via its Batch Gradient Descent feature</em>